 WiFi Proximity Marketing

-Providing access to high-speed, reliable WiFi is now a must-have for retailers, as more and more customers are seeking convenience-driven in-store experiences.
+Providing access to high-speed, reliable WiFi is now a must for retailers, as more and more customers are seeking convenience-driven in-store experiences.

 Thus, in-store WiFi proximity marketing lets you tap into data seamlessly, across your business to establish a well-targeted marketing audience.
 Afterward, you can create in-store specific campaigns by leveraging the user-provided data.